OpenNebula/docs/source/open_cluster_deployment/kvm_node/pci_passthrough.rst

       TYPE = "NIC",
       CLASS = "0200",
       DEVICE = "10d3",
-      VENDOR = "8086" ]
+      VENDOR = "8086",
+      TRUST  = "yes"
+    ]

-Note that the order of appearence of the ``PCI`` elements and ``NIC`` elements in the template is relevant.
+Note that the order of appearance of the ``PCI`` elements and ``NIC`` elements in the template is relevant.
 They will be mapped to NICs in the order they appear, regardless of whether or not they're NICs of PCIs.

 Sunstone
 ~~~~~~~~

-In the Network tab, under advanced options check the **PCI Passthrough** option and fill in the PCI address.
+In the Network tab, under advanced options the hardware profile of the interface can be of three types:

+- "Emulated" it includes the hardware model emulated by Qemu.
+- "PCI - Automatic" OpenNebula hardware scheduler will pick the best PCI device for the NIC.
+- "PCI - Manual" user can specify the PCI device by its short-address as shown in host information.

 Use the rest of the dialog as usual by selecting a network from the table.

 |image3|